 Uganda lies astride of the equator, surrounded by Kenya, Tanzania, Rwanda, Sudan and the DRC.
 It is known as ‘The Pearl of Africa’ due to its snow-capped mountains and it hosts a part of the Nile River.
-Guests travelling to the country will be amazed by its bird species, hot springs, forests, national parks and, of course, the Mountain Gorillas.
+Travellers from around the world visit Uganda to visit amazing primates like the endangered Mountain Gorilla's in Bwindi Impenetrable National Park and Mgahinga National Park and the Chimpanzees in Kibale National Park.
+Guests travelling to the country will be amazed by its bird species, hot springs, forests, national parks and scenery.
+The Uganda Safari is complete with a safari to Queen Elizabeth National Park to spot tree climbing lions and Kidepo National Park.

 Uganda offers natural beauty and is rich in tribal culture with over 30 indigenous languages and 5 linguistic groups.
 Locals in Uganda are of the Batwa and Bambuti Pygmy tribes, showcasing their unique music art and handcrafts for visitors.
 Popular sites within Uganda include the UNESCO World Heritage Sites; Nyero Rock Shelter, Kasubi tombs, Bwindi Impenetrable National Park and the newly discovered homes of early mankind in Karamoja.